aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ### Landmark placement

 Landmarks 1-4 were placed at each spline split (blue points, below).
-Equidistant semilandmarks were added to each of the four splines, where 20 semilandmarks are located between LM1 and LM2, five between LM2 and LM4, five between LM4 and LM3, and 20 between LM3 and LM1.
+Equidistant semilandmarks were added to each of the four splines; 20 between LM1 and LM2, five between LM2 and LM4, five between LM4 and LM3, and 20 between LM3 and LM1.

 ``` r
 knitr::include_graphics('images/lmslm-all.png')